 Whether your child wants to accelerate learning or needs a quieter, anxiety-free environment in which to focus, you may be interested in trying virtual school.
 Most states have free online school options, but Delaware does not at this time.
 Paid options are available though.

 Delaware parents can also choose homeschooling, the process of parents educating students at home.
 Homeschooling is permitted in all 50 states.
-Check here for resources about homeschooling specific to Delaware.
+You can find a great how-to about Delaware homeschooling at Homeschool Legal Defense Association’s state page.
+You can also check out the Department of Education’s homeschooling page or Tri-State Homeschool, Inc.

-Delaware will celebrate National School Choice Week 2020 with a record-breaking 154 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/delaware/.
+Delaware celebrated National School Choice Week 2020 with a record-breaking 154 events and activities across the state.
+Click the button below to learn more about school choice in Delaware.

 "Shining a spotlight on effective educational options for every child"